chemodun/X4-ShowMeMoreTradeOffers/README.md

 ## Installation

-You can download the latest version via Steam client - [Stations Trade Config Exchanger](https://steamcommunity.com/sharedfiles/filedetails/?id=)
+You can download the latest version via Steam client - [Show Me More Trade Offers](https://steamcommunity.com/sharedfiles/filedetails/?id=3624666582)
-Or you can do it via the Nexus Mods - [Stations Trade Config Exchanger](https://www.nexusmods.com/x4foundations/mods/)
+Or you can do it via the Nexus Mods - [Show Me More Trade Offers](https://www.nexusmods.com/x4foundations/mods/)

 ## Usage